Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices

 With a combinatorial approach, Talagrand showed in the nineties that it is possible to find a weaker notion of concentration to apprehend the concentration of partly discrete distributions.
-In these cases, to be concentrated the ``observation'' not only needs to be Lipschitz but also to be quasiconvex, in the sense of the following definition. \begin{definition}[Quasiconvexity] A function $f : E \rightarrow \mathbb{R}$ is said to be quasiconvex if for any real $t\in \mathbb{R}$, the set $\{z\in \mathbb{E} \ : \ f(z) \leq t\} = \{f \leq t\}$ is convex. \end{definition}
+In these cases, to be concentrated the ``observation'' not only needs to be Lipschitz but also to be quasiconvex, in the sense of the following definition. \begin{definition}[Quasiconvexity] A function $f : E \rightarrow \mathbb{R}$ is said to be quasiconvex if for any real $t\in \mathbb{R}$, the set $\{z\in E \ : \ f(z) \leq t\} = \{f \leq t\}$ is convex. \end{definition}

-\begin{remarque} Quasiconvexity concerns of course convex functions, but also any monotonous function supported on $\mathbb{R}$.
-More generally, given a convex function $f$ and a non decreasing function $g$, the composition $g \circ f$ is quasiconvex. \end{remarque} The class of quasiconvex functions is rather interesting in the sense that it is wider than the class of merely convex functions but still verifies the property of the uniqueness of the minimum.
+\begin{remark} Quasiconvexity concerns of course convex functions, but also any monotonous function supported on $\mathbb{R}$.
+More generally, given a convex function $f$ and a non decreasing function $g$, the composition $g \circ f$ is quasiconvex. \end{remark} The class of quasiconvex functions is rather interesting in the sense that it is wider than the class of merely convex functions but still verifies the property of the uniqueness of the minimum.